vanshdeepsingh-coder/Consulting-Application/README.md

 * Few cases used MUI but in future i will ppppp more MUI features here.:smile:
 * Responsive landing page.
 * user can give review, can purchase a aaaa and see there status.
-* there most interting part is Login Page. this is amazing design and authentication system.
+* there most interting part is Login bbbb. this is amazing design and authentication system.
 * job portal site.
 * all the input are have to validate.
 * authenttication system(login, logout, signup, reset email, OTP, subscribe).